 5) Preheat oven at 180°C. Meanwhile, drizzle some flour on a clean surface and work the dough into a 1cm thick rectangle.

 6) Spread softened margarine all over and sprinkle with sugar-cinnamon mix.

 7) Roll into a log, seal edges and cut into sections to form the rolls.

-8) Place the rolls in a baking dish (greased or with baking paper) and let rise for another hour.
+8) After cutting the rolls, place them in a baking dish (greased or with baking paper) and let rise for another hour.

 9) Bake for 25-30 minutes or until golden-brown.

 Optional: you can easily make frosting for the rolls by mixing 150g of powdered sugar with 2 tbsp. of plant milk and vanilla extract.
-Pour that mixture over the rolls while they are still warm
+Finally, pour that mixture over the rolls while they are still warm